 Good to know:

-Rent prices in Stuttgart are rather affordable compared to many other German cities.
-However, these vary from one neighborhood to another and according to the type of accommodation and comfort level.
-Rent prices in Stuttgart's city center, as well as uptown, are obviously higher than in other neighborhoods.
+Rent prices in Stuttgart are rather higher compared to many other German cities with an average of around €15 per square metre.
+However, these vary from one neighbourhood to another and according to the type of accommodation and comfort level.
+Rent prices in Stuttgart's city centre, as well as uptown, are obviously higher than in other neighbourhoods.

-Therefore, you will need an average of €625 per month for a single-bedroom apartment and about €1,181 per month for a three-bedroom apartment in the city center.
-To rent a single-bedroom apartment in the outskirts, you will need an average of € 493 per month.
-For a three-bedroom apartment in the outskirts, you will need around € 948 per month.
+Therefore, you will need an average of €625 per month for a single-bedroom apartment and about €1,300 per month for a three-bedroom apartment in the city centre.
+To rent a single-bedroom apartment in the outskirts, you will need an average of € 500 per month.
+For a three-bedroom apartment in the outskirts, you will need around €950 per month.

-During your home search, you can view offers in classified ads in local newspapers and on the Internet.
+Consider posting ads online and in local newspapers such as Wochenblatt on Wednesdays and Saturdays.
 If you have already moved to Stuttgart, consider registering with a real estate agency for more chances of finding accommodation according to your criteria.

 Immobilien Scout 24 www.immobilienscout24.de